Pink Peonies in the Hazy Glow of the Canadian Wildfire Smoke

 Oil painting of a pink peony stem with three buds.
 One is tightly closed, one is just opening, and th third of halfway opening.
 Two ants are crawling up the stem and a bee is hovering above the open bud.

-Hazy Glow | 12x12 inch oil on ACM
+Hazy Glow | 12x12 inch oil on ACM | © 2024 Christine Mercer-Vernon

-When the smoke from the Canadian Wildfires first drifted into south central Pennsylvania, we thought it was just a humid, hazy day.
+When the smoke from the Canadian Wildfires first drifted into south central Pennsylvania, I thought it was just a humid, hazy day.
 But as the week went on, and news reports started rolling in, the skies grew hazier and hazier.
 It was surreal to be outside, peering at the sun, which was reduced to an eerie orange globe hanging in the sky.

 But from an artists’ perspective, the light was stunning.
 Shifting everything it touched into a spectrum of warm colors leaning towards orange.
 It was beautiful.